Need to connect Python to an Oracle database using cx_Oracle connect?

 Finally, copy/type the following syntax in Python while adding the needed info based on your Oracle connection:

-import cx_Oracle dsn_tns = cx_Oracle.makedsn('Host Name', 'Port Number', service_name='Service Name') #if needed, place an 'r' before any parameter in order to address any special character such as '\'. conn = cx_Oracle.connect(user=r'User Name', password='Personal Password', dsn=dsn_tns) #if needed, place an 'r' before any parameter in order to address any special character such as '\'.
+import cx_Oracle dsn_tns = cx_Oracle.makedsn('Host Name', 'Port Number', service_name='Service Name') # if needed, place an 'r' before any parameter in order to address special characters such as '\'. conn = cx_Oracle.connect(user=r'User Name', password='Personal Password', dsn=dsn_tns) # if needed, place an 'r' before any parameter in order to address special characters such as '\'.
 For example, if your user name contains '\', you'll need to place 'r' before the user name: user=r'User Name' c = conn.cursor() c.execute('select * from database.table') # use triple quotes if you want to spread your query across multiple lines for row in c: print (row, '-', row) # this only shows the first two columns.
 To add an additional column you'll need to add , '-', row, etc. #conn.close()

 select sys_context('userenv','service_name') from dual

-- You can also run the following query in Oracle to get the list of users:
+You may also run the following query in Oracle to get the list of users:

 select username from dba_users